dorukhansergin/APL-Brochu/README.md

 You can run the tests using pytest with the simple `pytest` command.

 # Play with the Demo
-See above for the installation of extras.
+See above for the installation of *extras*.
 The extras has a demo for you to get a feeling for the algorithm.
 Use the streamlit command to run it.